-"The Chairman stated that the Kafir assaulted the nurse twice.
-He got her by the throat on one occasion "The Secretary said he had had a lot of trouble.
+The Chairman stated that the Kafir assaulted the nurse twice.
+He got her by the throat on one occasion

-"The Secretary said he had had a lot of troubleduring the past month with drunken native attendants.
-"After further discussion it was resolved, on the motion of Mr. Oliver, to leave the matter in the hands of the Chairman to make the best arrangements, it to be understood that the porter was, if necessary, to take charge of any violent case."
+"The Secretary said he had had a lot of trouble-during the past month with drunken native attendants.
+'After further discussion it was resolved, on the motion of Mr. Oliver, to leave the matter in the hands of the Chairman to make the best arrangements, it to be understood that the porter was, if necessary, to take charge of any violent case."